trustthevote/Rocky/doc/setup.md

     $ cap <environment_name> deploy -Srev=<commit-hash|tag|branch>

-### d.
+### c.
 Utility Daemons

 There are two worker daemons running on the utility server.
 They can be managed locally with control scripts or remotely with capistrano.

     $ script/rocky_runner start